Ataden/SDD_Flow/sdd-workflow.md

 - **Identify key libraries** or dependencies.
 - **Outline the implementation strategy** and potential challenges.

-**Deliverable: Technical Design Document (TDD)**
+**Deliverable: Technical Design Document (TDDoc)**
 *A single, comprehensive document detailing the technical implementation plan.
 It should be a living document, updated as needed during development.
 It contains code snippets only if strictly necessary.*

   - template: [templates/5.3_technical_design.md](templates/5.3_technical_design.md)
   - prompt: [prompts/5.3_technical_design.md](prompts/5.3_technical_design.md)

 *Notes:*
-- complex TDD must be run through the additional review (self-reflection and spec lints) with  AI  to ensure it is correct and complete.
+- complex TDDoc must be run through the additional review (self-reflection and spec lints) with  AI  to ensure it is correct and complete.
 Prompt: [prompts/5.3_technical_design_review.md](prompts/5.3_technical_design_review.md)
-- after each modification of the TDD, running a spec linter is required to ensure the TDD internal consistency and with codebase - prompt: [prompts/5.3_technical_design_lint.md](prompts/5.3_technical_design_lint.md).
+- after each modification of the TDDoc, running a spec linter is required to ensure the TDDoc internal consistency and with codebase - prompt: [prompts/5.3_technical_design_lint.md](prompts/5.3_technical_design_lint.md).

 ## Step 6: Implementation
 ### Step 6.1: Implementation Planning